-Intensive and extensive study and reading of Two Three Credits oral practice and composition.
+Intensive and extensive study and readiing and oral practice and composition.

 SCIENTIFIC GERMAN

 Intensive and extensive reading of scientific German in chemistry, physics, biology, mathematics, psychology, etc. Course may be taken in lieu of GRM 212 by majors in science, mathematics, and psychology to satisfy language requirements.